Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 Disclaimer

 This page is for educational and informational purposes only.
-It is not medical advice, diagnosis, treatment guidance, disease-prevention guidance, radiation-safety clearance, dosage guidance, clinical protocol guidance, or a substitute for consultation with a qualified healthcare professional.
+It is not medical advice, diagnosis, treatment guidance, disease-prevention guidance, radiation-safety clearance, dosage guidance, exposure guidance, clinical protocol guidance, or a substitute for consultation with a qualified healthcare professional.

-The inclusion of terahertz frequency, non-ionizing radiation context, safety note, device type, product category, source, or citation does not imply that any product prevents, treats, cures, repairs, detoxifies, or diagnoses any disease.
+The inclusion of terahertz frequency, non-ionizing radiation context, safety note, device type, product category, source, or citation does not imply that any product prevents, treats, cures, repairs, detoxifies, mitigates, or diagnoses any disease.

 Always follow the instructions for your specific device and consult a qualified healthcare professional for personal medical questions.